stolostron/multicloud-operators-subscription/README.md

-# multicloud-operators-subscription
+# multicloud-operators-deployable
-CRD and controller for Subscription (Channel Subscription model) for Multicloud Application.
+Multicloud application management with a deployable CRD.